-Less demanding SLAs allow for cost reduction through utilization of slower, lower cost storage mediums or facilities.
-Your organization must become comfortable with the trade-offs of losing more data or having longer down-time after a disaster strikes.
+Less demanding SLAs allow for cost reduction through the utilization of slower, lower-cost storage mediums or facilities.
+Your organization must become comfortable with the trade-offs of losing more data or having longer downtime after a disaster strikes.

-How Do You Fit RPO and RTO into Your Disaster Recovery Plan?
+How Do You Fit RTO and RPO into Your Disaster Recovery Plan?

 Years ago, disaster recovery plans centered around on-premises backups.
 Today, the increased use of the cloud means that downtime can grind most business activity to a halt.
 A good disaster recovery plan not only dictates the steps an organization should take in the event of a disaster, but the process of developing the plan also informs your vulnerabilities and needs.

 A recovery point objective (RPO) and recovery time objective (RTO) are crucial elements in any disaster recovery plan.
 RTO and RPO not only help in identifying risks and needs but also dictate the type of backup infrastructure that your enterprise will put together.